caprover/caprover-website/README.md

 # CapRover Website
-Website and Docs for CapRover.
+Website and Docs for Amazing CapRover.

 ### Development